Cecilia-Wang/Cecilia-Wang/README.md

 ### Hi there 👋, keep reading to know more about me

-I'm a final year PhD student studying agricultural microbiomes.
+I'm a postdoc fellow working on combating TB.

 - 🔭 I’m currently working on identifying essential genes in drug-resistant _M.tb_
 - 🌱 I’m currently learning Biochemistry